openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func notify(condID: ConditionID): Unit
 ```

-Functionality: Wakes up threads waiting on the specified condition variable (if any).
+Function: Wakes up threads waiting on the specified condition variable (if any).

 Parameters: